MichaelCurrin/code-cookbook/recipes/jekyll/styling-with-scss/formatting.md

+---
+description: How to apply syntax highlighting and formatting to SCSS files in a Jekyll project
+---
 # Formatting
-> How to apply syntax highlighting and formatting to SCSS files in a Jekyll project

 ## Problem